-You may have come across the AP Computer Science Principles (AP CSP) course online or heard about it at school.
+You may have heard about the AP Computer Science Principles (AP CSP) course and the other CS related courses that College Board offers.
 But you might wonder: what is this course about?
 Should I take AP Computer Science Principles?
 There are several things to consider when deciding whether to take AP CSP, especially if you are trying to decide between AP CSP or AP Computer Science A (AP CSA).
 Keep reading to learn more about the course and to help you decide whether to take AP Computer Science Principles.

 Should I Take AP Computer Science Principles?

 AP Computer Science Principles (AP CSP) is an introductory computer science course that introduces students to fundamental computer science concepts and analyzes the positive and negative impacts technology has on our society.
 Students learn how to design and evaluate solutions to a variety of problems involving technology and develop algorithms and programs.
-AP CSP focuses on exploring how computing innovations and systems work and exposes students to a variety of topics within computer science, such as big data, cloud computing, and the Internet.
+AP CSP focuses on exploring how computing innovations and systems work and exposes students to a variety of topics within computer science, such as data, cybersecurity, and the Internet.
+As part of the course, students also develop their very own project to submit to College Board.

 If you're considering whether to take AP Computer Science A (AP CSA), read How to Choose the Right AP Computer Science Course to help you decide which course is right for you.